Jeroen74/coq-list-solver/solver/README.md

 opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git
 ```

-To build the list-solver run
+Install all dependeces with the correct version by running
 ```
 opam install ./coq-list-solver.opam
 ```

-This project can be build by executing the following:
+Then this project can be build by executing the following:
 ```
 make .merlin
 make